edifice.use_state#

 )

 Do not mutate the state variable.
 The old state variable must be left unmodified so that it can be compared to the new state variable during the next render.
-If your state variable is a collection, then create a shallow copy of it to pass to the setter function:

 def Stateful(self):